CDRT/docs/bios/settings/thinkpad/display.md

 </details>

 <details><summary>Boot Time Extension</summary>

-Option to define the amount of time to extend the boot process, in seconds.
+The amount of time to extend the boot process, in seconds.

 1.	**Disabled** - Default
 2. 1 second